 Porters on Kilimanjaro are allowed to carry 15Kg plus their own personal belongings.

-You should bring enough to cover the tips at the end of the trek.
-Other than that our treks are all-inclusive.
+Its not required to bring any money on the mountain and you can give tips at the hotel at the end of the climb.
+The hotel has a lock box where you can store valuables during the climb.
+Our treks are all-inclusive.
 We cover accommodation, food, park fees, permits, and many other costs, as a means of making your adventure as stress-free and convenient as possible.
-Previously, it was possible to buy snacks and other items on the trek but the park service has eliminated all vendors and once you get on the mountain there are no opportunities to spend any money.
+Once you get on the mountain there are no opportunities to spend any money.

 Your guide should be able to arrange a phone call or to get a message relayed in the case of emergency.
 Don’t expect any communication options although it is possible you will have cell signal in some locations.